juhasev/sample-ninja-help/panel-settings-blacklisted-add.md

 In the above examples, four blacklist items will be added to our system.

 > **IMPORTANT**: Entering email addresses belonging to existing panelists do not change their status to **BLACKLISTED** but simply prevents them from joining the panel again via the **Registration Survey**.
 You should always use the **Panelist Manager** to blacklist exising panelists if you want to terminate their membership!
-When panelists are blacklisted their email addresses are automatically placed on the blacklist!
+When managing panelists via the **Panelist Manager** the panelists' email is automatically placed on the blacklist!

 Once an email or IP is blacklisted, specific actions are taken based on the type of item: